Cesar Chavez Day: Donald Trump’s Twitter Silent

 Immigration officials in Chavez’ day were happy to help out landowning farmers while the undocumented workers were useful, but on the day the crops were picked, or if workers “joined the UFW strike,” immigration police would swoop in to deport the migrants.

-Steven W. Bender wrote in the Oxford University Press blog that under Trump, the Mexican border is already something of a “deadly gauntlet” quite different from the border in Chavez’ day.
+Steven W. Bender writes in the Oxford University Press blog that under Trump, the Mexican border is already something of a “deadly gauntlet” quite different from the border in Chavez’ day.

 Im going to protest Trump's racist policies on Cesar Chavez day.
 I am going to teach history of the Chicano struggle to my class. #20222017